Tookmund/hackerforce/docs/heroku_backup.md

 heroku run -a "$HACKERFORCE" -- python manage.py dumpdata > "$(date --iso-8601=seconds).json"
 ```

+Here's how chmod octal format works:

+You have three digits
+_                          _                            _
+^                          ^                            ^
+permissions for owner.     permissions for group        permissions for others

+And for each digit, you can set specific permissions according to a number.
+1 = execute access
+2 = write access
+4 = read access

+Anytime you want a combination of these types of access, you add up the corresponding numbers.

+for example, if you want the owner to have both execute and read access, you set the leftmost digit to 1 (execute) + 4 (read) = 5.

+If you want to do the equivalent for group and others, you just place 5 in the middle and rightmost digit, respectively.

 After that make sure to mark it executable and run it, to make sure it actually
 works.
 If it functions correctly, you should have two new folders: `heroku`